keitakun08/Apprentice_Chef_Machine_Learning_Model/README.md

 vineyard every Wednesday (halfway through the work week).
 The executives at Apprentice Chef also believe this endeavor will create a competitive advantage based on its unique product offering of hard to find local wines.

-Halfway There has been exclusively offered to all of the customers in the dataset you received, and the executives would like to promote this service to a wider audience.
-They have tasked you with analyzing their data, developing your top insights, and building a machine learning model to predict which customers will subscribe to this service.
+**Halfway There has been exclusively offered to all of the customers in the dataset you received, and the executives would like to promote this service to a wider audience.
+They have tasked you with analyzing their data, developing your top insights, and building a machine learning model to predict which customers will subscribe to this service**